 Scales as your business grows, and allows for the monitoring of different business units or markets as you expand the scope of your offerings.

 Easily connects with your existing systems and workflows.
-Provides real-time visibility into the impact that trust and safety is having on your business.

-Allows for bulk actions, e.g. block all orders from specific IP addresses, or analyze and investigate larger fraud trends/ anomalies seen across a group of orders. 🏽 sift ACTIONABLE DATA Optimize operations and bolster your bottom line
+Allows for bulk actions, e.g. block all orders from specific IP addresses, or analyze and investigate larger fraud trends/ anomalies seen across a group of orders.